material-motion/material-motion/specifications/plans/TimelineTween.md

 `backwardTimingFunction` is the timing function to use when initially animating backward.

-`segment` is the portion of the timeline in which the animation should occur.
+`segment` is the portion of the transition window in which the animation should occur.

-`timelin` is the timeline to which the `segment` applies.
+`window` is the transition window within which the `segment` applies.

 ## Example: Fade transition